cseshivendra/Drivergy-web-app/README.md

 5. Click **"Save"**.
 6.  **Wait for 1-2 minutes** for the permission to apply across Google's systems, then try accessing your application again.

-### IMPORTANT: Deployment
-When you deploy to a hosting service like **Vercel** or **Firebase App Hosting**, you must add these same environment variables to your project's settings on that platform.
-They will not be deployed from your local `.env` file.

 ## Local Development

 1.  **Install dependencies:** `npm install`